ccpoe9/coetv/README.md

-# video-website
+# MediaTime
 # Desc:
-A video website that allows all the CRUD operations Authentication required to verify users can create, update and delete
+A video website that allows all the CRUD operations Firebase Authentication required to verify users

 FrontEnd: Angular
 BackEnd: Node.js/Express.js